damienbod/AspNetCoreWindowsAuth/README.md

 ## running the applications

-- 1. Start the StsServer project and the Web API project (Visual Studio IIS Express)
-- 2a.
-Start the MvcHybridClient  (Visual Studio IIS Express)
+1. Start the StsServer project and the Web API project (Visual Studio IIS Express) 2a.
+Start the MvcHybridClient  (Visual Studio IIS Express) 2b.
-- 2b.
 Start the NativeConsolePKCEClient (Console APP)
-- 3. Login and run.
+3. Login and run.

 Note: the IISExpress certificates need to be allowed when running.

 # History

+ 2021-08-19 Updated packages

  2021-01-05 Update .NET 5

  2020-08-25 Adding claims (all roles) to the id_token